 Reset Network Settings

-Our last software troubleshooting step is to reset network settings, which will erase all of the Wi-Fi, VPN, cellular, and Bluetooth settings currently saved on your iPhone.
+Our last software troubleshooting step is to reset network settings, which will erase all of the Wi-Fi, VPN, cellular, and APN settings currently saved on your iPhone.

 I’d like to point out that if you’ve made it this far, it might just be easier to have your friend or family manually type in the Wi-Fi password, because after you reset the network settings, you’ll have to reconnect to the Wi-Fi network and enter its password.

 To reset network settings, open the Settings app, then tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 You’ll be prompted to enter your iPhone passcode, then tap Reset Network Settings when the confirmation alert appears on the screen.

 If you’ve completed the steps above, but your iPhone still isn’t sharing Wi-Fi passwords, it may be a hardware issue causing the problem.
 There’s a tiny switch inside your iPhone that allows it to connect to Wi-Fi networks as well as Bluetooth devices.
 If your iPhone has recently been experiencing lots of Bluetooth or W-Fi related issues, that antenna may be broken.